redis/redis-doc/commands/copy.md

 By default, the _destination_ key is created in the same logical database used by the connection.
 The `DB` option allows specifying an alternative logical database index for the destination key.
+See the `SELECT` command for more information about logical databases.

 The command returns an error when the _destination_ key already exists.
 The `REPLACE` option removes the _destination_ key before copying the value to it.